MicrosoftDocs/webview2-win32-reference/1-0-2535-41/icorewebview2.md

 > public HRESULT [add_WindowCloseRequested](#add_windowcloserequested)([ICoreWebView2WindowCloseRequestedEventHandler](icorewebview2windowcloserequestedeventhandler.md#icorewebview2windowcloserequestedeventhandler) * eventHandler, EventRegistrationToken * token)

 `WindowCloseRequested` triggers when content inside the WebView requested to close the window, such as after `window.close` is run.
 The app should close the WebView and related app window if that makes sense to the app.
+After the first window.close() call, this event may not fire for any immediate back to back window.close() calls.

 ```cpp
     // Register a handler for the WindowCloseRequested event.